-- (1) Free Cash Flow for goal metrics is calculated by taking cash flows from operations before changes in operating assets and liabilities, adjusted to exclude Sinopec's noncontrolling interest and cash-based stock compensation expense, and subtracts upstream capital investment, non-oil and gas capital, capitalized interest, and Company dividends. - (2) Cash costs per BOE includes lifting (direct) expense, workover expense, and overhead costs.
-This is calculated as total applicable costs for the year divided by total adjusted BOE production (excluding tax barrels and non-controlling interests) for the year. - (3) Drilling capital efficiency is measured using the profitability index (P/I) metric, defined as the ratio of the discounted cumulative operating cash flow generated by a project relative to the discounted capital investment in the project using a 10% discount rate.
-It is calculated based on well and facility capital costs, life of well production forecasts, and operating costs and is fully burdened with overhead costs and non-overhead indirect costs. - (4) All-in F&D costs are determined on a \$/BOE basis by dividing the sum of drilling, completion, facility, land, seismic, and overhead costs for the year by the proved reserves added from extensions, discoveries, and engineering revisions.
+- (2) Maintain our focus on managing production expenses and overhead costs in an inflationary environment to maximize cash flow.
+Cash costs per BOE includes lifting (direct) expense, workover expense, and overhead costs.
+This is calculated as total applicable costs for the year divided by total adjusted BOE production (excluding tax barrels and non-controlling interests) for the year. - (3) Prudently allocate capital to drilling projects to optimize long-term returns.
+Drilling capital efficiency is measured using the profitability index (P/I) metric, defined as the ratio of the discounted cumulative operating cash flow generated by a project relative to the discounted capital investment in the project using a 10% discount rate.
+It is calculated based on well and facility capital costs, life of well production forecasts, and operating costs and is fully burdened with overhead costs and non-overhead indirect costs. - (4) Focus management on exploration and development activities that yield reserve additions at a reasonable cost.
+All-in F&D costs are determined on a \$/BOE basis by dividing the sum of drilling, completion, facility, land, seismic, and overhead costs for the year by the proved reserves added from extensions, discoveries, and engineering revisions.
 Costs include both capital and cash exploration expense.
-Both costs and reserves are determined on a GAAP basis (upstream only).
+Both costs and reserves are determined on a GAAP basis (upstream only). - (5) Focus our efforts on air, water, and communities & people, to ensure long-term sustainable business, and provide a safe, secure, healthy, and environmentally responsible workplace. - (6) Delivery on the externally communicated shareholder return framework; improve APA's investment proposition relative to peers via portfolio optimization and balance sheet management.